hack-gpon/hack-gpon.github.io/_ont/ont-fs-com-gpon-onu-stick-with-mac.md

 {% include alert.html content="This is not necessary if you have already unlocked the bootloader from the shell as specified above." alert="Warning"  icon="svg-warning" color="yellow" %}

-If for for some reason you are in the situation where you do not have a bootable firmware on your SFP stick you can do an emergency unlock via TTL serial.
+If for some reason you are in the situation where you do not have a bootable firmware on your SFP stick you can do an emergency unlock via TTL serial.

 To perform the emergency unlock is necessary to have:
 - TTL-USB adapter